-An estimated 805 litres of paint were given away to consumers in 2020 at no charge through the PaintShare Program.
-Most participating collection sites paused the PaintShare program in 2020 in order to minimize traffic, contact and touch points with the public during the pandemic, accounting for the significant drop in PaintShare volumes.
+An estimated 799 litres of paint were given away to consumers in 2021 at no charge through the PaintShare Program.
+Most participating collection sites paused the PaintShare program in 2020 and continued to do so in 2021 in order to minimize traffic, contact and touch points with the public during the pandemic.
 The reuse volume was estimated by assuming that each container was 75% full on average.